- January 25, 1971

 - Not Active

-Luca Badoer is a former racing driver from Italy who spent most of his career as a test and reserve driver of Ferrari Formula 1 team.
+Luca Badoer is a former racing driver from Italy who spent most of his career as a test and reserve driver of Scuderia Ferrari F1 team.
+He recorded fifty Formula 1 starts in a career, not scoring a single point.
+When closing a career, he held a record of most F1 Grand Prix starts without scoring points.

-He was born on 25th of January 1971 in Montebelluna, a town in Veneto region.
+Luca Badoer was born on January 25, 1971 in Montebelluna, a town in Veneto region.
 Just like most of the racing drivers, he began a career in karting and was pretty successful.
-In 1987 Luca became a national champion in 100 cc class, while in the following year he won the Italian championship international 100 cc class.
+In 1987 Luca became a national champion in 100cc class, while in the following year he won the Italian championship international 100cc class.

 After graduating karting, Badoer switched to formula racing where he proved his potential once again.
 From 1989 to 1991 he won many races in the Italian Formula 3 Championship, while in 1992 he moved to International Formula 3000 Championship.
 As a driver of Crypton Engineering team, Badoer won 4 out of 9 races before becoming the series’ champion.
 At the end of the season, he was ahead of many well-known names and future stars, like Rubens Barrichello, Jordi Gene, David Coulthard, Allan McNish, etc.